Sales efficiency – the art of disqualifying in time

 Efficient sales – pipeline control

-If we knew from the beginning which deals we will actually win, I think all will agree that we would only be working with those deals.
-So, the earlier we can qualify opportunities and the better we do it, less time we will spend on deals that will not be closed.
-The larger the opportunities, the fewer transactions we need to juggle simultaneously, and better our life.
+If we knew from the beginning which deals we would actually win, I think all would agree that we would only be working with those deals.
+So, the earlier we can qualify opportunities and the better we do it, the less time we will spend on deals that will not be closed.
+The larger the opportunities, the fewer transactions we need to juggle simultaneously, and the better our life will be.
 Easy!
 Or…?

 How much of your team’s time is spent on deals that will never happen?

 Let’s say you get 300 online-qualified leads from marketing, and from those you close 10 deals on average.
 Great!
 But now look at the effort spent to get from 300 to 10!

 Look at the picture below.
 All three curves start at 300 and end at 10.
 The conversion from lead to deal, win-rate or conversion rate is the same in all cases.
 The hours you and your team have spent getting there (the area under each curve), however, is very different…

 You probably will have other names for your pipeline stages.
 These names are merely for illustration purposes.

 The green rectangle in the bottom represents the work you do on the opportunities that actually become deals.
 If you had perfect information on who will buy from you and who will not, this is the effort you would spend.
 Needless to say, this will merely be your theoretical optimum cost of sale, but it will be useful to us as a reference for calculating our own ratios.